Russians leave Chernobyl; Ukraine braces for renewed attacks

 Ukraine has also continued to make successful but limited counterattacks to the east and northeast of Kyiv, the ministry said.

-Russian forces have subjected both Chernihiv and Kyiv to continued air and ground-launched missile strikes despite Moscow officials saying Tuesday they planned to reduce military activity in those areas.

-Western officials said there were growing indications Russia was using its talk of de-escalation in Ukraine as cover to regroup, resupply its forces and redeploy them for a stepped-up offensive in the eastern part of the country.

-Ukrainian President Volodymyr Zelenskyy warned that Russian withdrawals from the north and center of the country were just a military tactic to build up strength for new attacks in the southeast.
+Ukrainian President Volodymyr Zelenskyy warned that Russian withdrawals in the country’s north and center were just a military tactic to build up strength for new attacks in the southeast.

 “We know their intentions,” Zelenskyy said in his nightly video address to the nation.
 “We know that they are moving away from those areas where we hit them in order to focus on other, very important ones where it may be difficult for us.”

+Grossi was in the Russian enclave of Kaliningrad Friday for talks with senior officials about nuclear issues in Ukraine.
+Nine of Ukraine’s 15 operational reactors are currently in use, including two at the Russian-controlled Zaporizhzhya facility, the agency said.

+Russian forces seized the Chernobyl site soon after invading Ukraine on Feb.
+24, raising fears they would cause damage or disruption that could spread radiation.
+The workforce there oversees the safe storage of spent fuel rods and the concrete-entombed ruins of the reactor that exploded in 1986.

-Ukrainian and Russian negotiators planned to resume talks via video on Friday, five weeks into a conflict that has left thousands dead and driven more than 4 million refugees from Ukraine.
-There seemed little faith that the two sides would find agreement on their respective demands any time soon.
+Five weeks and one day into a conflict that has left thousands dead and driven more than 4 million refugees from Ukraine, there seemed little faith that the two sides would find agreement on their respective demands any time soon.

 Russian President Vladimir Putin said conditions weren’t yet “ripe” for a cease-fire and he wasn’t ready for a meeting with Zelenskyy until the negotiators do more work, Italian Premier Mario Draghi said after a Thursday telephone conversation with the Russian leader.